-Foundation Phase Nursery provision can also be provided at an approved non-maintained provider if a school nursery is not suitable.
+Early Education can also be provided at an approved non-maintained provider if a school nursery is not suitable.
 This could be a private nursery or playgroup that has been approved by the local authority to provide education to children the term following their 3rd birthday until they start school.
-They follow the Foundation Phase curriculum and are inspected by Estyn to ensure that the education they offer is of an acceptable level.

-Details of this provision can be found at www.monchildcare.org.uk
+They follow the Curriculum for Wales and are inspected by Estyn to ensure that the education they offer is of an acceptable level.
+Details of this provision can be found at monchildcare.org.uk

-MONMOUTHSHIRE EARLY YEARS AND CHILDCARE HUB:
+MONMOUTHSHIRE EARLY YEARS AND CHILDCARE HUB

 Monmouthshire Early Years and Childcare Hub is a free, impartial service available to parents, carers, families and professionals throughout Monmouthshire.

-You can find information about childcare (childminders, playgroups, day nurseries, after school care and holiday care) on the Early Years and Childcare Website at www.monchildcare.org.uk

-Information is also available about parent and toddler groups, leisure activities, family events, family support and more.
+You can find information about childcare (childminders, playgroups, day nurseries, after school care and holiday care) on the Early Years and Childcare Website at monchildcare.org.uk Information is also available about parent and toddler groups, leisure activities, family events, family support and more. childcare@monmouthshire.gov.uk / 01633 644527